diderson/_design-general-webapp/README.md

 ## [/client](client/README.md)

-Contains the stuff to create a new web applictaion.
+Contains the stuff to create a new web application.